ceautery/autery.net/src/static/blog/books-2021.md

 Addie LaRue is a woman who, like Claire North's Hope, can't be remembered.
 Except unlike Claire's characters who have their magical ability as an intrinsic part of them, Addie can't be remembered because of the curse of a dark god.
 Oh, and she's also immortal.
 And her writing disappears, and her name disappears from contracts.

-On top of this spremise, Whelan gives us an amazing love story, and explores loopholes in curses (can someone else write about Addie and have it stick?) and what happens when two curses collide.
+On top of this premise, Whelan gives us an amazing love story, and explores loopholes in curses (can someone else write about Addie and have it stick?) and what happens when two curses collide.
 It's a very fun read.

 ## [The Book of Longings](https://www.audible.com/pd/The-Book-of-Longings-Audiobook/0593212835?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=QV0Y4SWVV6SX1JA2S3PJ), Sue Monk Kidd